codio/knowledge/source/instructors/authoring/guides/hide_folders.rst

 Hiding folders
 ==============

-You can organize your code samples in a dedicated folder and then use **Show Folders** on :ref:`layout settings <show-hide-folders>` to specify this folder.
+You can organize your code samples in a dedicated folder and then use **Show Folders** on :ref:`layout settings <page>` to specify this folder.
 All non-specified folders are hidden from view in the file tree.